pooriajr/pooriajr/src/_posts/2023-09-20-i-will-not-play-baldurs-gate-3.md

 ## Addiction

 I get addicted to video games.
-Like anyone with severe addiction, I can use to to point of self-destruction.
+Like anyone with severe addiction, I can use to the point of self-destruction.

 No joke, I can play video games until my mind, body, career, and relationships suffer.
 I've been struggling with it ever since I was a little kid.